-The OWL 2 datatype map provides the rdf:PlainLiteral datatype for the representation of strings in a particular language.
-The definitions of the value space, the lexical space, the facet space, and the necessary mappings are given in [RDF:PLAINLITERAL].
-The normative constraining facets for rdf:PlainLiteral are xsd:length, xsd:minLength, xsd:maxLength, xsd:maxLength, xsd:pattern, and rdf:langRange; furthermore, only basic language ranges [BCP 47] are supported in the rdf:langRange constraining facet.
+The OWL 2 datatype map provides the rdf:text datatype for the representation of strings in a particular language.
+The definitions of the value space, the lexical space, the facet space, and the necessary mappings are given in [RDF:TEXT].
+The normative constraining facets for rdf:text are xsd:length, xsd:minLength, xsd:maxLength, xsd:pattern, and rdf:langRange; furthermore, only basic language ranges [BCP 47] are normative in the rdf:langRange constraining facet.